threefoldtecharchive/info_manual3/wiki/architecture/grid3_contract_flow.md

 Usage of SU, CU and NU will be computed based on the prices and the rules that Threefold set out for cloud pricing.

-Billing will be done in TFT and will be send to the corresponding farmer.
+Proof of Utilization will be done in TFT and will be send to the corresponding farmer.
 If the user runs out of funds the TF-Chain will set the contract state to `cancelled` or it will be removed from storage.
 The Node needs to act on this 'contract cancelled' event and decommission the workload.